slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-10-template.md

 which had an accuracy of 85-88% on the test data.
 Let it train for longer and tune the architecture above to reach as high accuracy as possible! (note that evaluating on the same data that you used for early stopping is cheating).
+Can you detect other problems we discussed in the previous labs?

 ## Exercise 2